 How to Set Declination on a Compass and Make Declination Adjustments

-- Many compasses come with an adjustment key that allows you to make the necessary modifications for magnetic declination with the minimum of fuss.
-In most cases, the key is attached to the compass lanyard when purchased
+Many compasses come with an adjustment key that allows you to make the necessary modifications for magnetic declination with the minimum of fuss.
+In most cases, the key is attached to the compass lanyard.

 - Turn your compass over so the housing faces down

 - Insert the adjustment key into the screw in the back of the compass

 - Make the relevant declination adjustment for your specific location by turning the key until the indicator is the required number of degrees either side of zero

 - You can now take accurate compass bearings without having to worry about the magnetic field of the Earth sending you off in the wrong direction.